2019 Most effective integration of ESG winners

 For this award the judges were looking for evidence a of year-round communication approach to investors that provides insight into how sustainability and environmental, social and governance (ESG) risks and opportunities are identified, understood and proactively managed and measured to contribute to competitive advantage.

-Congratulations to BASF, a standout winner who demonstrated a very thorough and well-integrated and measured approach to their ESG communications.
-Judges particularly liked the savvy use of social media content around sustainability.
+Congratulations to Polymetal, a most deserving winner who demonstrated a very thorough and well-integrated and measured approach to their ESG communications.
+Judges particularly liked the reference to ratings agencies.
 First class, well done!

 (From left to right) James Devon from London Stock Exchange Group Issuer Services, Tatiana Ridley from Instinctif (on behalf of Polymetal) and Alun Cochrane.

 Judges would like to highly commend BASF for a well-integrated report that shows tone from the top and explains value creation in a clear way.

 Nornickel (Zebra Communications)